-Larissa is the first Greens Senator for Queensland.
-She took office in July 2011, and was re-elected in 2016 for a second term representing Queenslanders.
+Larissa Waters is the Greens Senator for Queensland.
 Larissa is passionate about acting on global warming, job-rich clean energy, protecting our environment, creating a fairer society and achieving gender equality.

 Larissa and the Greens helped harness the enormous community campaign to protect the Great Barrier Reef from coal port expansion.
 She established a Senate inquiry on the Great Barrier Reef which led to new laws prohibiting the dumping of dredge spoil in the Reef.